cfpb/xtdiff/README.md

 Rajaraman, Hector Garcia-Molina, and Jennifer Widom.](http://ilpubs.stanford.edu:8090/115/1/1995-46.pdf).

-This means it is a library that will compare two (lxml) XML trees and generates a set of actions that will transform one of the trees into the other.
-The actions are in the form of an ordered set of either `INSERT`, `UPDATE`, `MOVE`, or `DELETE`, when performed in order they will transform the first tree into the second.
+This means it is a library that will compare two (lxml) XML trees and generate a set of actions that will transform one tree into the other.

 - [Requirements](#requirements)
 - [Installation](#installation)